federico-serron/federico-serron/README.md

 ### ☕ Let's Collaborate

-If you like my work or just want to chat about tech, startups or remote life, feel free to drop me a line.
+If you like my work or just want to chat about tech, startups or remote life, feel free to drop me a line 🏋️.

 ---